mrhenry/polyfill-library/.github/contributing.md

 ## Adding a new polyfill

+To generate the correct folder structure and files you can run `npm run create-new-polyfill <feature>`, where `<feature>` is the name of the feature.
+E.G. To create a new polyfill for `Element.prototype.nextElementSibling` it would be `npm run create-new-polyfill Element.prototype.nextElementSibling`.

 This documentation will use the [`Element.prototype.nextElementSibling` polyfill as an example](https://github.com/Financial-Times/polyfill-library/tree/master/polyfills/Element/prototype/nextElementSibling).

 If you run into any issues please ask us a question, we are happy to help.